 Malaysia Stock Market Tipped To Extend Winning Streak

-(RTTNews) - The Malaysia stock market has tracked higher in consecutive trading days, gathering more than 20 points or 1.4 percent along the way.
-The Kuala Lumpur Composite Index now rests just above the 1,440-point plateau and it may add to its winnings on Tuesday.
-The global forecast for the Asian markets is upbeat thanks to receding treasury levels and an improved outlook for interest rates.
-The European markets were mixed and the U.S. bourses were up and the Asian markets figure to split the difference.
+(RTTNews) - The Malaysia stock market has climbed higher in three straight sessions, collecting almost 30 points or 2 percent along the way.
+The Kuala Lumpur Composite Index now rests just beneath the 1,470-point plateau and it may add to its winnings on Monday.

+The global forecast for the Asian markets remains upbeat on optimism for the outlook of interest rates.
+The European and U.S. markets were up and the Asian bourses are expected to open in similar fashion.

-The KLCI finished slightly higher on Monday following gains from the telecoms and mixed performances from the financials, plantations and glove makers.
+The KLCI finished sharply higher on Friday following gains from the glove makers, plantations and telecoms, while the financials were mixed.

-For the day, the index picked up 3.84 points or 0.27 percent to finish at 1,442.12 after trading between 1,435.39 and 1,442.66.
-Volume was 2.796 billion shares worth 1.650 billion ringgit.
-There were 441 gainers and 438 decliners.
-Among the actives, Axiata jumped 1.78 percent, while CIMB Group lost 0.37 percent, Digi.com accelerated 2.11 percent, Genting rallied 1.13 percent, Genting Malaysia strengthened 1.11 percent, Hartalega Holdings declined 1.99 percent, IHH Healthcare slumped 0.66 percent, INARI tumbled 2.73 percent, IOI Corporation fell 0.25 percent, Kuala Lumpur Kepong improved 0.38 percent, Maybank collected 0.36 percent, Maxis spiked 2.64 percent, MISC added 0.69 percent, MRDIY retreated 1.98 percent, Petronas Chemicals and Tenaga Nasional both gained 0.47 percent, PPB Group soared 2.84 percent, Press Metal perked 0.23 percent, Public Bank eased 0.23 percent, RHB Capital climbed 0.92 percent, Sime Darby advanced 0.91 percent, Top Glove surged 3.27 percent and Hong Leong Financial, Sime Darby Plantations, Dialog Group, Telekom Malaysia, Nestle and Hong Leong Bank were unchanged.
+Among the actives, Axiata accelerated 3.85 percent, while CIMB Group gained 0.73 percent, Dialog Group and MRDIY both rallied 3.03 percent, Digi.com was up 1.83 percent, Genting spiked 4.11 percent, Genting Malaysia strengthened 2.24 percent, Hartalega Holdings climbed 1.94 percent, IHH Healthcare and IOI Corporation both rose 0.50 percent, INARI soared 5.26 percent, Maybank lost 0.46 percent, Maxis shed 0.52 percent, Petronas Chemicals added 1.04 percent, PPB Group increased 1.11 percent, Press Metal surged 7.87 percent, Public Bank collected 0.45 percent, RHB Capital dipped 0.18 percent, Sime Darby and Tenaga Nasional both improved 1.81 percent, Sime Darby Plantations jumped 2.30 percent, Telekom Malaysia advanced 1.28 percent, Top Glove skyrocketed 8.47 percent and Kuala Lumpur Kepong, MISC and Hong Leong Bank were unchanged.

-The lead from Wall Street is broadly positive as the major averages opened higher on Monday and mostly remained in the green throughout the day, finishing near session highs.
+The lead from Wall Street ends up positive as the major averages opened mixed on Friday, with the Dow spending most of the session in negative territory before breaking into the green late in the day.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!